Mission and History

 In its first 10 years, the school established numerous clinical partnerships – expanding massage therapy into clinics, hospitals, social service agencies and rehabilitation centers.
 In that same period, the school graduated several hundred new massage therapists.

-Northwestern’s School of Massage Therapy continues to realize that original vision – elevating massage therapy education to fill a growing demand for integrative approaches to health.
+Northwestern’s Massage Therapy Program continues to realize that original vision – elevating massage therapy education to fill a growing demand for integrative approaches to health.